pivotal/docs-tap/install-tce.md

-# Installing on a Tanzu Community Edition v0.9.1 Cluster
+# Installing on a Tanzu Community Edition v0.9.1 cluster

 This topic lists prerequisites and instructions for installing Tanzu Application Platform on a Tanzu Community Edition v0.9.1 cluster.